IvoryScript user guide

 This instance specifically handles the conversion from an expression of type Exp a to type a.
 The reduceCast function applies graph reduction to x, ensuring that the expression is reduced to a value before it is used.
 The explicit ! operator signals that the expression should be reduced as part of this casting process.
 Given that function application and constants are lazy, this cast is frequently encountered in practice.

-Casting between strict types, such as from Int to Double, is also handled by the general Cast class.
+Casting between values of different strict types (where appropriate), such as from Int to Double, is also handled by the general Cast class.
 However, for strict types, the transformation is direct and does not involve reduction.
 For example, casting from Int to Double is achieved using the following instance of StrictCast:

 primitive fromIntDouble :: Int -> Double;